Echo772222/Machine-Learning_-Housing-Prices-Prediction/README.md

 2. Note that in Edmonton Open Property Assessment Data, the GPS locations are not available, however, you can leverage the GPS information.

+## Addtional Codes
+Filtering.R: the data preprocessing step, the categorical and numerical data are cleaned and extracted for the next step.
+Prediction and Prediction RF: implementation of ML algorithm.